-Those routes requiring a basic skills test should eliminate this requirement.
+In addition, the state's requirement that alternate route candidates pass a basic skills test is impractical and ineffectual.
 Basic skills tests measure minimum competency--essentially those skills that a person should have acquired in middle school.
 Passage of a basic skills test provides no assurance that the candidate has the appropriate subject-matter knowledge needed for the classroom.
 Such tests should be used for admission into undergraduate teacher preparation programs.
 The state should eliminate the basic skills test requirement, or, at a minimum, accept the equivalent in SAT, ACT or GRE scores.